 One of the best and biggest VPN’s out there is NordVPN, which has over 5000 servers in 60 countries, giving subscribers access to practically all of the web.
 NordVPN has military-grade 256-bit encryption which provides users a full sense of security.
 One subscription allows up to 6 devices which include desktops, laptops, tablets, and phones so subscribers can securely access the web at home or on the go.
 Other features of NordVPN include:

 - P2P – while other services do not support P2P, NordVPN knows the value of this much-maligned file-sharing method.

 - Double VPN – allows the more paranoid subscribers to encrypt their connection twice by connecting to two servers.

 - Dedicated IP – using a VPN hides your true identity.
-Your true IP is hidden via random IPs from other territories but what if you need to access a secure work-related website that allows only whitelisted IPs?
+Your real IP is hidden via random IPs from other territories, but what if you need to access a secure work-related website that allows only whitelisted IPs?
 NordVPN can provide subscribers a dedicated proxy IP that can be used for whitelists.

 - Cybersec Blocking – being encrypted does not mean complete safety from rogue websites.
 NordVPN features what it calls Cybersec blocking to block unsafe websites similar to what some browsers can do rudimentarily.

 - No Logs Policy – like many other VPN providers, NordVPN does not keep any logs of wherever you’ve been, whether it’s legit or shady.

 - Automatic Kill Switch – In case for some reason, your connection to the VPN has broken abnormally, a hack, intercept or breach, your access to the VPN and the web can be instantly broken which breaks the link between you and your attacker.